 The Carnegie STEM Excellence Pathway® has been awarded the 2015 Roy L. Shafer Leading Edge Award for Business Practice from the Association of Science-Technology Centers (ASTC), an international organization of more than 600 science centers and museums dedicated to encouraging public engagement with science among diverse audiences.
-Click here to learn more.
-We offer workshops and other professional development opportunities to help schools and districts begin and implement their pathways.
+We offer workshops and other professional development opportunities to help schools and districts begin and implement STEM education improvement practices.

+One facet of the Carnegie STEM Excellence Pathway® is a Self-Evaluation Rubric, through which participating schools and school districts first evaluate themselves in six STEM learning components.
 Within each component, there are Priority Areas with specific criteria and descriptions for levels of performance.
 After rating themselves on each of these, the school or district selects up to three Priority Areas and then formulates a realistic Action Plan in those areas.

-Interested in becoming a Carnegie STEM Excellence Pathway Provider?
+Interested in becoming a Carnegie STEM Excellence Pathway® Provider?
 We offer Pathway Provider Training Institutes to STEM education intermediaries that support schools in other communities beyond southwestern PA.

-The Carnegie STEM Excellence Pathway is made possible through the generous support of The Heinz Endowments.
+The Carnegie STEM Excellence Pathway® is made possible through the generous support of The Heinz Endowments.